 Home Depot, Sears, and Kmart

-Check out The Home Depot’s Christmas Light Trade-In event.
-Until Nov 14th, customers nationwide can bring in old or non-working light strings to The Home Depot and they will be recycled.
-Not only that, but you receive a $3 off coupon towards your purchase of LED lights.
+Check out Home Depot’s Christmas Light Trade-In event.
+Taking place every year in early tot mid November, customers nationwide can bring in old or non-working light strings to The Home Depot and they will be recycled.
+That’s right- bring in your broken string lights!
+Not only that, but you receive a money-saving coupon towards your purchase of LED lights.

 Sears and Kmart offer a similar deal where you bring in your old incandescent light strings and receive discounts on energy efficient lights.